hongpham/Workshop-Protect-your-IoT-fleet/Lab 2 - Audit your IoT Fleet/README.md

 From IoT management console, click **Defend**, **Mitigation Actions**.
 From the top right conner, click **Create** to create a new Mitigation Actions.

 To see the list of supported actions, you can look at [this document](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-mitigation-actions.html).
-In this Lab, let's create a Mitigation Actions that will update the certificate of the devices because one of the findings indicate that 2 devices are sharing the same device certificate.
+In this Lab, let's create a Mitigation Actions **Update device certificate** that will take action to deactivate the certificate.

 <img src="../images/ma-updatedev.png"/>

 Now, you'll need to give Device Defender permisison to perform this mitigation action.
 To do so, you create an IAM role or select an existing role that allow action **"iot:UpdateCertificate"** .
-Since we don't have a role with this permisison, let's create a new one.
+Since we don't have a role with this permisison, let's ask AWS IoT to create a new one.
 Click **Create Role** and enter a role name.

 <img src="../images/ma-permission.png"/>